RealGeeks/batman/README.md

 Whether or not a file is changed is based on the hash of the file, *not* the modified time.

+## Changelog

+_0.6.0_ Change internal serialization format to yaml isntead of python literal syntax.
+This will make all of your `update_on_change` stuff run, so I'm doing a minor version bump.
+_0.5 and below_ : I didn't keep track of my changes

 ## License

 This project uses the MIT license.
 See LICENSE file for more details